-The performance information shown below represents a composite of the prior performance of all discretionary accounts managed by the portfolio managers with substantially similar investment objectives, policies and strategies as the Fund (the "Composite").
+The performance information shown below represents a composite of the prior performance of all discretionary accounts managed by the Adviser with substantially similar investment objectives, policies and strategies as the Fund (the "Composite").
 The Adviser maintains all performance records for the Composite.

-The Composite's historical performance is provided to illustrate the past performance of the Adviser's income performance strategy as measured against the Bloomberg Barclays Capital U.S. Aggregate Bond Index and does not represent the performance of the Fund and is not an indication of future performance of the Fund.
-Mr. DeGaetano has at all times held primary authority for making investment decisions on behalf of the Composite since inception at GLG Partners in 2009, as well as for the Fund since its inception.
+The Composite's historical performance is provided to illustrate the past performance of the Adviser's income performance strategy as measured against the Bloomberg U.S. Aggregate Bond Index and does not represent the performance of the Fund and is not an indication of future performance of the Fund.
+Mr. DeGaetano has at all times held primary authority for making investment decisions on behalf of the Composite since inception at GLG Partners in 2009, as well as for the Predecessor Fund since its inception in April 2016 and the Fund since its inception in January 2024.